Vegetable stuffed peppers

-These vegan stuffed peppers are filled with perfectly seasoned vegetables and rice in a smokey tomato sauce and topped with dairy free cheese.
-Super healthy and delicious weeknight dinner idea to impress the whole family or friends.
+These couscous stuffed peppers are filled with perfectly seasoned vegetables and chickpeas in a smokey tomato sauce and topped with dairy free cheese.
+Super healthy, vegan and delicious weeknight dinner idea to impress the whole family or friends.

 These ingredients are really flexible.
 Interchange the vegetables, grains and beans with your favorites.

-- Beans – Black beans, chickpeas, red beans or kidney beans are all good choices.
+- Beans – Black beans, chickpeas, navy beans, great northern beans, red beans or kidney beans are all good choices.
+To keep with the mediterranean flavors, I prefer chickpeas or great northern beans.

 - Bell peppers – Orange peppers, yellow peppers and red bell peppers are the sweet bell peppers.
 Green bell peppers are a little more bitter, but taste good when baked.

-- Spices – We use a lovely mix of garlic powder, nutritional yeast, onion powder, smoked paprika, thyme, oregano and basil.
+- Spices – We use a lovely mix of garlic powder, nutritional yeast, onion powder, smoked paprika (for a nice smoky flavor), thyme, oregano, salt, black pepper and fresh basil.
+If you want to add a little heat, use some red pepper flakes.
 You can also use Italian seasoning instead.

 - Olive oil

-- Dairy free cheese – vegan mozzarella goes really well with this recipe.
+- Dairy free cheese – Vegan feta cheese or non-dairy mozzarella goes really well with this recipe.
 Topping these stuffed peppers with vegan parmesan is also delicious.
 Use whatever vegan cheese you can find at your grocery store.
 Chao and Violife are my favorite brands.

 - Vegetable broth or vegetable stock